 Characters may be typed in and corrected using the Backspace, Delete and cursor keys.
 You can clear the whole edit field by pressing the Esc key.
-If there is more than one editable text field in a dialog box, you can move between them using the Tab key or the j and | keys or by clicking near them with the mouse.
+If there is more than one editable text field in a dialog box, you can move between them using the Tab key or the \downarrow and \uparrow keys or by clicking near them with the mouse.

 Find:

-Replace; Casing: test=TEST text<>TEST
+Find: Replace: Casing: test=TEST test<>TEST

 Cancel Previous Next